Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Abstract

 \section{Abstract}

 The growing prevalence of tensor data, or multiway arrays, in science and engineering applications motivates the need for tensor decompositions that are robust against outliers.
-In this paper, we present a robust Tucker decomposition estimator based on the $\Ltwo$ criterion called the Tucker-$\LtwoE$.
+In this paper, we present a robust Tucker decomposition estimator based on the L$_2$ criterion, called the Tucker-$\LtwoE$.
 Our numerical experiments demonstrate that Tucker-$\LtwoE$ has empirically stronger recovery performance in more challenging high-rank scenarios compared with existing alternatives.
-We also characterize Tucker-$\LtwoE$'s insensitivity to rank overestimation and explore approaches for identifying the appropriate Tucker-rank.
+The appropriate Tucker-rank can be selected in a data-driven manner with cross-validation or hold-out validation.
 The practical effectiveness of Tucker-$\LtwoE$ is validated on real data applications in fMRI tensor denoising, PARAFAC analysis of fluorescence data, and feature extraction for classification of corrupted images.